sungnga/react-colors-app/README.md

   - This is a Higher Order Component(HOC)
   - Use Material UI styles library (withStyles HOC) to style the component right inside the component file
 - Style the PaletteList.js component using Material UI withStyles HOC library
+- Create SingleColorPalette.js component
+  - Being rendered in App.js
+  - Add a Link to this SingleColorPalette page in ColorBox.js component in the 'More' text
+  - Construct the 'moreUrl' path with the PaletteId and the colorId in Palette.js component.
+Pass this props down to ColorBox component and use it in the Link 'to' path

 ## Libraries Used